SyedIbrahimJawaid/SyedIbrahimJawaid/README.md

 # Syed Ibrahim Jawaid

-I’m not trying to look like a senior developer.
-I’m trying to **become a good one**.

-I’m a Software Engineering student learning how the web actually works —
+Software Engineering student learning how the web actually works —
 from JavaScript fundamentals to modern frontend frameworks.

 ---